Back to Bowlin': Rutgers football's offense dominates Maryland in bowl-clinching victory

 That was no different against Maryland.

-In the first half alone, Strong was targeted for eight of Kaliakmanis’ 17 throws in the first two quarters.
+In the first half alone, Strong was targeted on eight of Kaliakmanis’ 17 throws.
 The Coram, New York, native hauled in five receptions for 46 yards in the first 30 minutes of action.

 On a pivotal 17-play, 75-yard drive that took up 8:45 of the first-half clock, Strong brought in four passes.
 Three of those receptions resulted in first downs, while the final fourth was caught in the endzone for six to give Rutgers a 7-3 lead at the 8:21 mark of the second quarter.

 Strong’s big frame and catch radius immediately put Thomas at a disadvantage on that flag, resulting in the defensive back feeling the need to tug on Strong and impede the throw.
-Guarding a 6-foot-3 wide receiver will do that and that gives Rutgers an advantage in red zone situations.
+Guarding a 6-foot-3 wide receiver will do that, giving Rutgers an advantage in red zone situations.

 Strong finished with 86 yards on seven receptions and was a great complement to senior wide receiver Dymere Miller who hauled in eight passes for a team-leading 106 receiving yards